Providers Hub

 explicit

-provider:prefix) are rejected with a clear error.
-Always specify the provider.
+openai/gpt-5.5are rejected with a clear error.
+Always specify the provider with a colon.

 Here is an example carapace.json5 snippet locking agents